-If teeth aren’t protected while grinding or clenching occurs, dental treatments such as fixing chipped teeth and fillings, as well as treating the development of hairline cracks with fillings, crowns, root canals or extractions.
+If teeth aren’t protected while grinding or clenching occurs, teeth break and require more fillings as well as treatment for the development of hairline cracks with crowns, root canals or extractions.
 Furthermore, grinding leads to the shortening of your tooth height due to tooth wear, resulting in an older looking smile.
-The only way to repair a smile that’s been reduced in height, is with a cosmetic smile makeover involving crowns – often 6-8 of them.